In summary:

 Your NPS is the percentage of Promoters minus the percentage of Detractors, ranging from -100 to +100.

-Always follow your NPS question with an open-ended “why” question.
-The score tells you where you stand with the customer, and the follow-up tells you why (and what to fix).
+For category context, see our CPG NPS benchmarks.
+And whatever you do, always pair the NPS question with an open-ended “why.”
+The score tells you where you stand and the follow-up tells you what to fix.

 Customer Satisfaction (CSAT)

-A consumer can be satisfied with a single purchase and still choose a competitor’s promotion next time.
-This is why we always recommend combining CSAT with behavioral metrics.
+A consumer can be perfectly satisfied with one purchase and still grab a competitor’s deal next time.

 Research Methods for Customer Journey Mapping